North-East-India-Community/welcome/code-of-conduct.md

 - Representing the community at public events and in social media.
 - Participating in the community meetings and events, whether virtual or in person.
-- Participating in the community’s related messaging forums, including our Discord workspace and mailing list, and other North-East Community Project-related correspondence.
+- Participating in the community’s related messaging forums, including our Discord workspace and mailing list, and other North-East India Community Project-related correspondence.
-- Interpersonal communications between North-East community members, whether virtual or in person.
+- Interpersonal communications between North-East India community members, whether virtual or in person.
-While this code of conduct applies specifically to the North East Community Initiative’s work and community, it is possible for actions taken outside of the community’s online or in-person spaces to have a deep impact on community health if it concerns the community or its members in some way.
-The code of conduct moderators reserve the right to consider communications or actions that occur outside of official North East Community Initiative spaces if they have a demonstrated impact on one or more community members.
+While this code of conduct applies specifically to the North-East India Community Initiative’s work and community, it is possible for actions taken outside of the community’s online or in-person spaces to have a deep impact on community health if it concerns the community or its members in some way.
+The code of conduct moderators reserve the right to consider communications or actions that occur outside of official North-East India Community Initiative spaces if they have a demonstrated impact on one or more community members.

 ## Resources
 In creating this code of conduct, the authors adapted or were inspired by the following resources, listed alphabetically: